 The School Council has representatives from each class.
-These elected representatives – one boy and one girl - meet with Aimee Strongman, the link teacher, twice per half-term to discuss issues.
+These elected representatives – one boy and one girl - meet with our Link Teacher, twice per half-term to discuss issues.
 They then share with their classes what has been discussed and bring back other suggested ideas or solutions at the following meeting.
 When planning new whole-school developments, the School Council is consulted and its ideas, views and opinions are sought.
 The children’s views and their concerns are always taken very seriously and the elected children are known about the school and act as role models, wearing their badge with pride.

 Our Council Constitution

 At our first meeting, we discussed the purpose of the council and drew up our constitution: